TylerJGabb/maths/primality and cryptography/README.txt

 	whose digit counts are between 1 and 20
 *NEW GOAL: begin developing keys for encrypting messages.

+5/18/2017
+Began working with haskell.
+It is a work in progress.

 5/16/2017-----------------------------------------
 SEE NEW GOAL(5/16)